JohnKamaujk/Group6-flatacuties/README.md

 Then, open the `index.html` file on your browser to run the application.

-Write your code in the `src/index.js` file.
 The base URL for your API will be [http://localhost:3000](http://localhost:3000).

 ## Deliverables